pydicom/pynetdicom/docs/user/presentation.rst

 Implementation Note
 ~~~~~~~~~~~~~~~~~~~

-When acting as an *Acceptor*, *pynetdicom* will choose the first matching
+When acting as an *acceptor*, *pynetdicom* will choose the first matching
 transfer syntax in :attr:`PresentationContext.transfer_syntax`.
 For example, if
-the *Requestor* proposes the following:
+the *requestor* proposes the following:

   ::